 "No Parking" Zone Program

 Application for Permits in EXISTING Resident Permit Parking Areas Only

 How does a neighborhood become eligible?

-RPPP is an expensive, labor-intensive proposition for the city to install and maintain.
-Accordingly, residents of qualifying neighborhoods are required to pay a fee, which only recovers a small portion of the costs related to RPPP.
-To qualify for RPPP, the following conditions must exist:
+RPP is an expensive, labor-intensive proposition for the city to install and maintain.
+Accordingly, residents of qualifying neighborhoods are required to pay a fee, which only recovers a small portion of the costs related to RPP.
+To qualify for RPP, the following conditions must exist:

 Confirmation that the use of traditional ‘NO PARKING’ signs will not adequately solve the problem.

-Confirmation that there is strong neighborhood support for RPPP.
-This support is demonstrated by submitting a Traffic Study Request Form(PDF) after distributing a Fact Sheet(PDF) discussing the pros and cons of RPPP.
+Confirmation that there is strong neighborhood support for RPP.
+This support is demonstrated by submitting a Traffic Study Request Form(PDF) after distributing a Fact Sheet(PDF) discussing the pros and cons of RPP.

 If support is shown, the city will conduct a traffic study to determine if the parking problems meet the rigid requirements established by the U.S. Supreme Court.

 If the neighborhood meets the requirements, the city will hold a public meeting with the sponsors and all interested residents to share the results of the study, answer questions, and make sure residents understand the available options and the benefits/consequences offered by those options.

 If studies confirm the neighborhood is eligible for RPP and wants such a program, the city will then identify RPP boundaries and ask the City Council to amend City Ordinance Section 36-157 to create a new RPP area.